 Facilitate opportunities for passive surveillance of the open space system.

 Set back the roadway from the rim of the Creek to form a separation to the public open space.

+Include Integrated Water Management (IWM) principles in the planning of future growth areas.